manuxio/aircall/README.md

 ---

 You can also run an experimental "console" application, by executing
+* npx babel-node --no-warnings src/executables/runConsole.js help
+* npx babel-node --no-warnings src/executables/runConsole.js service yourService -s nok -m message
+* npx babel-node --no-warnings src/executables/runConsole.js service yourService -a
-* npx babel-node --no-warnings src/executables/runConsole.js
+* npx babel-node --no-warnings src/executables/runConsole.js ls

 _Keep in mind that the console version has limitations that we will eventually discuss later._